edmundhung/conform/docs/intent-button.md

 ## Triggering an intent

 Sometimes, it could be useful to trigger an intent without requiring users to click on the intent button.
-We can do this by capturing the button element with `useRef` and triggering the intent with `.click()`
+We can achieve it by capturing the button element with `useRef` and triggering the intent with `button.click()`

 ```tsx
 import { useForm, useFieldList, conform, list } from '@conform-to/react';